Skip to main content

 External package:

-npm install kl-sqlite-storage
+npm install kl-plugin-storage-sqlite

 The package exports both cardStoragePlugin and attachmentStoragePlugin.